Table of Contents >> Not under the Torah.

 Does that mean if I am led by the Holy Spirit, I won't keep the Law?

 No, in fact it means the exact opposite.
-The Torah (Law, instruction) is a gift from God.
+The Torah (Law, Instruction) is a gift from God.
 It describes how to be a blessing to God and to one another.
 Take an example from our modern system: If I am allowing myself to be led by the Holy Spirit, I won't drive recklessly and as a result I won't be subject to the penalty of the traffic law.

-Its the same with the Torah Law.
+It's the same with the Torah Law.
 If I'm not breaking the Law, I'm not under threat of the penalty of the Law.

 Back to index